 Horizontal flow (like our top pick) means a big box and a big fan blowing across trays that will slide in and out of the box (very much like a small convection oven, but with way more airflow and less heat).
 A horizontal airflow design means that there is fresh air coming off the fan hitting each tray directly.
 (You can also take some trays out to get more space for large items.)

 Vertical flow (like our budget pick) means a fan at the bottom (or top, in the case of Nesco’s “Converge-a-Flow” system) with trays in a stack.
 Stacking designs capitalize on the way hot air naturally rises, so (theoretically) the fan doesn’t need to work as hard to do the same job.
 You can also buy extra trays and simply add them to the stack to increase the machine’s capacity.

 There are downsides to each design.
 The horizontal-flow systems take up more counter space, while the stacking designs always have a vent hole in the middle of the tray that does require creativity when drying some items — sheets of cracker or fruit leather, for example, will have a circle cut out in the middle.

 How much you can dry in one go is the biggest variable when selecting a specific dehydrator model.

 You can technically get more capacity for less money with a vertical stack, since additional trays cost less than an additional machine.
 Each of those trays is still going to be relatively small compared to the trays in a horizontal-flow machine, though, and any concerns about uneven drying will only get worse with more trays in a vertical stack.

-For large volume drying, roomy trays and good airflow here make it an easy choice.
+Large-volume drying, roomy trays and good airflow make the LEM an easy choice.

 There are a few control features that can add convenience to dehydrator operation.
 A thermostat is essential if you want any control at all over drying speed on different types and sizes of food items, while a timer doesn’t really change the way the machine works (it just means the machine won’t run forever if you forget about it.)